esper-io/console_docs/docs/devices-groups/device-settings.md

 **None**: None is a open type network.
 Requirement: SSID

 **WEP**: WEP is a open type network with password.
-Requirements: SSID, Password
+Requirements: SSID, Password (limit: 13 characters)

 **WPA** :Android refers to WPA as WPA/WPA2 but technically WPA and WPA2 are little different from each other.
-WPA is an enhanced version of WEP.
+WPA is an enhanced version of WEP. ß
-Requirements: SSID,Password
+Requirements: SSID,Password (limit: 63 characters)
 **EAP**: Internally EAP is known as WPA/WPA2/WPA3-Enterprise.

 ![wifi access point](./images/devicesettings/19_Groups_devices_details_screen_settings_add_WAP.png)